 I couldn’t remember the exact conversation I had in broken English and Japanese but it went something like,

 “Hello?
 This is my phone.
 Yes.
 Can you speak English/eigo ga hanasemasu ka?”

 “Eh..hai..Where you?
 I give… you back.”

 “Give me 20 minutes… you wait for me there.”

-There was nothing I could do but bow repeatedly like I was mildly head-banging to Metallica, saying “oh my god thank you so much, thank you so much.
+There was nothing I could do but bow repeatedly, saying, “Oh my God thank you so much, thank you so much.
 This means so much to me.
 I don’t know how to thank you.”

-I said I had just arrived from Singapore (he probably didn’t catch my name) and he shook my hands saying, “enjoy your stay in Kyoto” with the warmest smile.
+I told him I had just arrived from Singapore and he shook my hands saying, “Enjoy your stay in Kyoto” with the warmest smile.

 There are things in life that we learn to be grateful for; we say thank you, we pray, we find the good in bad days.
 But there are deeds of kindness far greater than we feel we deserve that hit us on days we never expect.

-My kind soul was just a stranger in a foreign place who took a train 3 stops away to return a phone on the floor, while perspiring in the 17-degree weather just to make sure he met me on time.
+My kind soul was just a stranger in a foreign place who took a train three stops away to return a phone on the floor while perspiring in the 17-degree weather to make sure he met me on time.

 I doubted him because we all know people who cheat/lie to others and it’s sad how our culture snowballs the good and bad.